RebekahKV/DSCI601/README.md

 ## Language Identification with IndicLID

 ### Overview
 This project uses the IndicLID model from AI4Bharat to perform language identification on a dataset of text data extracted from JSON files.
 The model can detect multiple Indian languages and is designed to process and predict language distributions in given texts.

+You can learn more about the model here: [https://github.com/AI4Bharat/IndicLID/tree/master](url)

 ### Prerequisites
 - Python 3.6 or later